State Board of Marriage and Family Therapist Examiners: News

 We hope this clarifies this new requirement pertaining to client records.
 If you have any questions, please send them to email@example.com.

+The application process for new graduates and those who may be applying for additional credentials has been streamlined.
 The new candidate applications are now online and may be utilized immediately by students that have completed a degree but not yet graduated.
 These include:

 - psychologist candidate (PSYC)